Follow the step by step process or choose what situation that best describes you:

 The second step along the path to becoming a Washington lawyer is to pass the LSAT, or Law School Admission Test.
 This standardized test is required for admission at all ABA-approved law schools in the United States.

 The LSAT website makes many free study materials available for students preparing to take the LSAT.
 In Washington, other options for LSAT preparation include:

 The LSAT tests your skills at the kind of logical reasoning necessary for success in law school.
 There are five parts to the test: one reading comprehension section, two sections of logic problems, one section of logic "games," and an experimental section to test new questions for future LSATs.
 This experimental section does not count toward your score, but because you will be unable to determine which section is experimental, try your best on all sections.
 Additionally, you must produce a writing sample on a given topic.
 This sample is not scored as part of the LSAT score, but is sent to law schools when you apply, for review by their admissions personnel.

 The Law School Admission Council (LSAC) processes applications to take the LSAT online.
-It is given four times yearly (February, June, October and December) on Saturdays and Wednesdays.
+It is given multiple times yearly (November, January, March, June and July) on Saturdays and Mondays.
 Examination centers in Washington are:

 Receiving Your Score

 Anticipate receiving your LSAT scores via US postal mail three weeks after completing the test.
 Your score will fall between a low of 120 and a high of 180.
 The average LSAT scores accepted by Washington law schools are:

 To qualify to take Washington’s bar exam, you must either graduate with a law degree from an ABA-accredited law school, or complete the APR 6 Law Clerk Program.
 More will be discussed about the program later.
 You may apply to any of the over 200 ABA-approved law schools across the country.
 They are listed in the LSAC Official Guide to ABA-Approved Law Schools.